James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 ### Step 4: Go inside the *Hypotheses 3 and 4* folder

-**Hypothesis Three:** Pedestrian activity would increase as JobKeeper claims increased.

-**Hypothesis Four:** Pedestrian activity would decrease after JobKeeper was tapered.

 1) Run the "Hypotheses 3 and 4 - Data Wrangling.ipynb" file.

 2) Run the "Hypotheses 3 and 4 - Analysis.ipynb" file.